dlbuhtig4096/OrangeTool/README.md

         - `void`: None.

 ## payload.py ##
-This module decodes payload from the online packets.
+This module decodes raw payloads from the server responses.

  - `procDecode`: Decode the response body from the server.
     - Argments: